-The Budget Planning & Analysis System (BPAS) is used to collect and present historical, current and projected budget data - and produce the Governor’s Proposed Biennial Budget.
-It is also used to manage proposed supplemental budget changes in the off-year after the biennial budget is enacted.
+The Budget Planning & Analysis System (BPAS) is used to collect and present historical, current, and projected budget data.
+Also, BPAS is used to produce the Governor’s proposed biennial budget and proposed supplemental budget changes in the off-year after the biennial budget is enacted.